jefdaj/horcrux/README.md

    (See the Generic Install above)

 5. Reboot one more time so you can `Disable all networking` at the startup screen before generating your real keys.
+To check that horcrux installed correctly, open a new (non-root) terminal and type `horcrux -h`.
+You should see the help message.

 6. This last step is optional, but good if you plan to give copies of TAILS to other people as part of a will.
 The [tails folder in this repo](./tails/)